Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy

-However, the current neuromodulations mainly implement the pre-determined actuation strategies rather than a closed-loop electrical neurostimulation in epilepsy.
-Traditional deep brain stimulation and neurostimulator paradigms are designed with empirical open-loop approaches, lacking of theoretical supports or guarantees~\cite{rashid2012low,morrell2006brain}.
-The major disadvantages of open-loop neurostimulation is the missing of the feedback signals from the real-time seizure waves for adjusting the control input during neurostimulation~\cite{salam2015seizure}.
-More recently, closed-loop mechanisms is increasingly gaining attention for seizure suppression~\cite{berenyi2012closed,salam2015seizure,zheng2019acute,scangos2021closed}.
-Formatting it as a closed-loop state-space control problem, the main goal then is to design an optimal control law to steer the system state to the desired state.
-Some previous work have been devoted to this area.
-For example, S\'{e}rgio Pequito et al. presented a spectral control method for ensuring the poles of the closed-loop systems is in the pre-specified spectrum~\cite{2017Spectral}.
-Arian Ashourvan et al. proposed a pole-placement spectral static output feedback control-theoretic strategy for linear time-invariant switching systems for seizure stabilizing~\cite{2020Model}.
-Model predictive control (MPC) is a self-tuning control method, allowing to maintain a stable and robust control process, which has been brought into neurostimulation applications.
-For instance, Siyuan Chang et al. presented a nonlinear auto-regressive moving-average (NARMA) Volterra model to identify the relationship between the external input and the corresponding neuronal responses such as synthetic seizure-like waves, where the closed-loop MPC actuation strategy was implemented to optimize the stimulator's waveform~\cite{chang2020model}.
-Sarthak Chatterjee et al. proposed a fractional-order model predictive control framework for real-time closed-loop electrical neurostimulation in epilepsy~\cite{chatterjee2020fractional}.
-However, the MPC requires an accurate and low-complexity model to predict the system dynamics, which is particularly challenging for seizure dynamics.
+However, current neuromodulation mainly implements predetermined open-loop actuation strategies, rather than \ree{a closed-loop stimulation strategy that is updated in real time}.
+The open-loop neurostimulation actually lacks feedback signals from the observed real-time seizure waves for adjusting the control inputs during neurostimulation, which would limit its flexibility in practical applications~\cite{salam2015seizure}.
+More recently, closed-loop neuromodulation is increasingly gaining attention in clinical applications such as seizure control~\cite{berenyi2012closed,salam2015seizure,scangos2021closed}.
+By framing the neuromodulation as a closed-loop state-space control problem, the main goal then is to design an optimal control law to steer the present system state to the desired state.
+Some pioneering works have been devoted to this area, ranging from designing state-space models to designing control methods.
+For example, Pequito et al. presented a spectral control method to ensure that the poles of a closed-loop system are within the prespecified spectrum range~\cite{2017Spectral}.
+Ashourvan et al. proposed a pole-placement spectral static output feedback control-theoretic strategy for suppressing seizure dynamics~\cite{2020Model}.
+Recently, model predictive control (MPC), as a model-based and self-tuning control method to maintain a stable and robust control process, has also been brought into neurostimulation applications~\cite{chang2020model,chatterjee2020fractional}.
+For instance, Chang et al. integrated a nonlinear auto-regressive moving-average (NARMA) Volterra model as an identified dynamical system into MPC for seizure suppression~\cite{chang2020model}.
+Chatterjee et al. proposed a fractional-order model based MPC framework in neuromodulation~\cite{chatterjee2020fractional}.